Martti Ahtisaari, former Finnish president and Nobel Peace Prize winner, dies at 86

 When the Norwegian Nobel Peace Committee picked Ahtisaari in October 2008, it cited him “for his important efforts, on several continents and over more than three decades, to resolve international conflicts.”

-Ahtisaari who was the Nordic country’s president for one six-year term — 1994 until 2000 — later founded the Helsinki-based Crisis Management Initiative, aimed at preventing and resolving violent conflicts through informal dialogue and mediation.
+Ahtisaari was the Nordic country’s president for one six-year term — from 1994 until 2000 — and later founded the Helsinki-based Crisis Management Initiative, aimed at preventing and resolving violent conflicts through informal dialogue and mediation.

 Born June 23, 1937, in the eastern town of Viipuri, which is now in Russia, Ahtisaari was a primary school teacher before joining Finland’s Foreign Ministry in 1965.
-He spent some 20 years abroad, first as ambassador to Tanzania, Sambia and Somalia and then to the United Nations in New York.
+He spent about 20 years abroad, first as ambassador to Tanzania, Zambia and Somalia and then to the United Nations in New York.

-After that he joined the U.N., working at its New York headquarters, before heading the U.N. operation that brought independence to Namibia in 1990.
+He then joined the U.N., working at its New York headquarters, and in 1978 was appointed as the special representative for Namibia by then-U.N.
+Secretary-General Kurt Waldheim.

+He headed the U.N. peacekeeping operation in the 1980s that led to Namibia’s independence from South Africa in 1990.
 Ahtisaari had become deeply involved in activities aimed at preparing Namibians for independence during his diplomatic tenure in Africa in the 1970s.

-He was appointed as the special representative of Namibia by U.N.
-Secretary-General Kurt Waldheim in 1978, and is widely credited for leading the African nation to independence under his mandate as the head of U.N. peacekeeping forces there in the late 1980s.

 The Namibian government was grateful for Ahtisaari’s work and later made him an honorary citizen of the country.

-After returning to Finland in 1991, Ahtisaari worked as a foreign ministry secretary of state before being elected president in 1994 for a six-year term.
+After returning to Finland in 1991, Ahtisaari worked as a Foreign Ministry secretary of state before being elected president in 1994.
 He was the first Finnish head of state to be elected directly instead of through an electoral college.

-Having lived abroad for so long, he came into the race as a political outsider and was seen to bring a breath of fresh air to Finnish politics.
-Ahtisaari was a keen supporter of the European Union and NATO which Finland joined in 1995 and 2023 respectively.
+Having lived abroad for so long, he came into the race as a political outsider and was seen as bringing a breath of fresh air to Finnish politics.
+Ahtisaari was a strong supporter of the European Union and NATO, which Finland joined in 1995 and 2023 respectively.

 Ahtisaari “had a great heart and he believed in the human being,” Niinistö said.